Linuxfabrik/monitoring-plugins/check-plugins/lynis/README.md

 ## Overview

 Runs a full security audit across the hosts of a subnet and reports each host's hardening posture.
 From a single management host it discovers the targets (the subnet of the default interface, a chosen interface, or an explicit host list), connects to each one over SSH, copies a self-contained copy of the audit tool over, runs a privileged system audit (root via password-less sudo by default), retrieves the machine-readable report, and removes its temporary files.
-A host that does not answer within the connect timeout is skipped.
+A host that does not answer within the connect timeout is skipped, and the summary keeps the addresses probed apart from the hosts that answered.
 The check is meant to run at most once per day; the worst per-host result determines the overall state.
+Alerts when a host is below the hardening index threshold or reports a lynis warning, and when the scan audited no host at all, naming why the targets did not answer.
 Security posture is informational drift rather than a time-critical availability event, so by default only WARNING is raised.
 Hosts are audited in parallel.

 **Important Notes:**